expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 The `getState` function doesn't accept any parameters.
 It returns the current state of the editor.
+The returned editor state consists of:
+* definition of local variables
+* disjoint variable groups
-The returned state is just a list of steps in plain text.
+* list of steps

 Each step consists of:
 * one line with the statement of the step and some its attributes (status, labels, etc.)
 * optional few lines containing error messages related to the step